-In the Kinneret (Sea of Galilee) region, learn about the history of chocolate at Galita, via workshops for kids and adults.
-Leave room for stuffing yourself with luscious confections of all kinds (including ice cream).
-Stop in at nearby Tamar B’Kfar at Moshava Kinneret, for dates and all their by-products, including silan, date syrup – all grown and made on the moshav.
+In the Kinneret (Sea of Galilee) region, learn about the history of chocolate at Galita, with workshops for kids and adults.
+Leave room for stuffing yourself with luscious confections of all kinds (including ice cream)!
+Stop in at nearby Tamar B’Kfar at Moshava Kinneret, for dates and all their byproducts, including silan (date syrup) grown and made on the moshav.

 For cheeses, head to the Ein Camonim to visit the goats, taste the cheeses and eat in the country-style restaurant.
 In the fall, the oil press is also open to visitors, and winter offers wild mushroom picking.

-Mid-May until November is fruit-picking season in Israel, particularly in the northern reaches of the Galilee and Golan Heights.
+From November to mid-May, experience fruit-picking season in Israel, particularly in the northern reaches of the Galilee and Golan Heights.
 Pluck raspberries, blackberries, mulberries, cherries and all kinds of summer fruits by the bucket at a smattering of local farms.

 Closer to Jerusalem, you can help with the summer fruit harvest at Melo Hatene, an organic farm near Latrun.
 There’s olive oil production from September until December, grape-stomping for the wine press in August and September, and honey-making in June.

 Down the hill outside Jerusalem is Har Haruach, an organic goat farm near the village of Nataf.
-Run by Dalia and Haim Himelfarb, families can come to Har Haruach to learn about the goats, see what they eat in the forest and experience the milking.
+Run by Dalia and Haim Himelfarb, families can come to Har Haruach to learn about the goats, see what they eat in the forest and milk them.
 After making your own cheeses, you can take a pre-ordered picnic basket of treats for lunch.